paritytech/substrate/frame/contracts/COMPLEXITY.md

 - `output_len_ptr`: Pointer into contract memory where the size of the buffer is stored.
 The size of the copied value is also stored there.

 **complexity**: The size of the returned value is constant for a given runtime.
 Therefore we consider its complexity constant even though some of them might involve at most one DB read.
+Some of those functions call into other pallets of the runtime.
+The assumption here is that those functions are also linear in regard to the size of the data that is returned and therefore considered constant for a given runtime.

 This is the list of getters: